 Professor N. Hohashi has coined a new term, "family signs/symptoms," which he uses to describe "problematic conditions in the family system unit, comprehensively assessed by a nursing professional based on subjective and objective family data."
 Through reviews of numerous family cases and years of clinical experience, 59 types of family signs/symptoms have been distinctly identified (as of May 2017).
 These would include "distortions in the power structure of the family," "insufficiency in development of family resilience," "irregularities in regulation of the family interface membrane" and others.
 Through understanding of family signs/symptoms, it becomes possible to plan and implement measures for family support.

 Because the Concentric Sphere Family Environment Theory (CSFET) takes a holistic approach to the environment that affects the family's well-being, Professor Hohashi is proposing it as a new theory within family health care nursing studies.
-Based on the family assessment model (including labeling of family signs/symptoms), the family care/caring model and others have been developed.
+Based on the family assessment model (including labeling of family signs/symptoms), the family intervention model and others have been developed.

 Hohashi, N., & Honda, J. (2011).
 Development of the Concentric Sphere Family Environment Model and companion tools for culturally congruent family assessment.
 Journal of Transcultural Nursing, 22(4), 350-361. doi:10.1177/1043659611414200 (Impact factor: 0.953)